Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

-A dipole-dominant BEC, albeit a very weak one, has also been realized in a BEC of $^7$Li by almost quenching the $s$-wave contact interaction using Feshbach resonance~\cite{Pollack2009}.
-Fattori et al. observed the decoherence of the interferometer of $^{39}$K due to the dipole interaction~\cite{Fattori2008}.
-The Berkeley group observed an evidence of the crystallization of spin domains in a BEC of $^{87}$Rb~\cite{Vengalattore2008}.
+A dipole-dominant BEC, albeit a very weak one, has also been realized in a BEC of $^7$Li by quenching the $s$-wave contact interaction using Feshbach resonance~\cite{Pollack2009}.
+Fattori {\it et al}. observed the decoherence of the interferometer of $^{39}$K due to the dipole interaction~\cite{Fattori2008}.
+Vengalattore {\it et al}. observed formation of spin domains in a BEC of $^{87}$Rb~\cite{Vengalattore2008,Vengalattore2010}, the origin of which is still under controversy (see Sec.~\ref{sec:dipole_Bogoliubov}).